ruiqic/ruiqic.github.io/_pages/projects.md

 ## Active Learning for Machine Learning Potentials - `al_mlp`

-I am a developer of [`al_mlp`](https://github.com/ulissigroup/al_mlp/), an active learning package for conducting $\Delta$-machine learning to learn the correction between a simple physics-based potential and an expensive ab-initio level theory.
+I am a lead developer of [`al_mlp`](https://github.com/ulissigroup/al_mlp/), an active learning package for conducting $\Delta$-machine learning to learn the correction between a simple physics-based potential and an expensive ab-initio level theory.
 The package is built on top of [Atomic Simulation Environment](https://github.com/rosswhitfield/ase) to interface with atomistic simulations.

 Codebase: [github.com/ulissigroup/al_mlp/](https://github.com/ulissigroup/al_mlp/)